mezzio/mezzio-hal/docs/book/resource-generator.md

 - `RouteBasedResourceMetadata::class`
     - `resource_identifier` (name of the property uniquely identifying the resource)
-    - `route_identifier_placeholder` (name of the routing parameter that maps to the resource identifier.
-Deprecated since 1.4.0; use the `identifiers_to_placeholders_mapping` setting instead)
     - `route_params` (associative array of substitutions to use with the designated route)
-    - `identifiers_to_placeholders_mapping` (associative array mapping resource properties to routing parameters, for use when generating the URI; since 1.4.0)
+    - `identifiers_to_placeholders_mapping` (associative array mapping resource properties to routing parameters, for use when generating the URI)
+    - `max_depth` (maximum depth to allow when rendering nested resources; defaults to 10)
 - `RouteBasedCollectionMetadata::class`
     - `pagination_param`  (name of the parameter indicating the current page of results)
     - `pagination_param_type` (one of "query" or "placeholder")